 Attending all court hearings;

 Preparing final guardianship paperwork.

-Contact our Seattle office now to schedule your confidential appointment at Twyford Law Office.
+Contact our Seattle office now to schedule your confidential appointment with a Seattle family attorney at Twyford Law Office.

 When Is a Guardianship Necessary?

 Guardianships are meant to protect and support the welfare of those who are unable to make their own decisions or manage their own affairs.
 A guardian is a person or organization chosen by the court to manage the affairs of another.

 Guardians are generally used in three circumstances.
 These is the guardianship of an incapacitated elder, the guardianship of a minor, and the guardianship of a developmentally disabled adult.

 What Powers and Responsibilities Does a Guardian Have?